pyrogram/pyrogram/docs/source/faq.rst

 inevitably.
 Not only this, but it seems that the new, hypothetical, file ids could also possibly expire at anytime, thus losing the *persistence* feature.

-This change will most likely affect the official `Bot API <topics/mtproto-vs-botapi#what-is-the-bot-api>`_  too (unless Telegram implements some workarounds server-side to keep backwards compatibility, which Pyrogram could in turn make use of) and we can expect a proper notice from Telegram.
+This change will most likely affect the official :doc:`Bot API <topics/mtproto-vs-botapi>` too (unless Telegram implements some workarounds server-side to keep backwards compatibility, which Pyrogram could in turn make use of) and we can expect a proper notice from Telegram.

 Can I use multiple clients at once on the same account?
 -------------------------------------------------------